-- Play Sound: Play a sound at full volume for two minutes, even if the ringer is set to silent. - Lost Mode: Immediately lock your missing iPad with a passcode and send it a message displaying a contact number. iPad tracks and reports its location, so you can see where it's been when you check the Find My iPhone app.
-Lost Mode also suspends the use of your credit and debit cards used for Apple Pay (iPad models with Touch ID).
-See Apple Pay on page 39. - Erase iPad: Protect your privacy by erasing all the information and media on your iPad and restoring it to its original factory settings.
-Erase iPad also removes your credit and debit cards used for Apple Pay (iPad models with Touch ID).
-See Apple Pay on page 39.
+- Play Sound: Play a sound at full volume for two minutes, even if the ringer is set to silent. - Lost Mode: Immediately lock your missing iPod touch with a passcode and send it a message displaying a contact number. iPod touch also tracks and reports its location, so you can see where it's been when you check the Find My iPhone app. - Erase iPod touch: Protect your privacy by erasing all the information and media on your iPod touch and restoring it to its original factory settings.

-Note: Before selling or giving away your iPad, you should erase it completely to remove all of your personal data and turn off Find My iPad to ensure the next owner can activate and use the device normally.
+Note: Before selling or giving away your iPod touch, you should erase it completely to remove all your personal data, and turn off Find My iPod touch to ensure the next owner can activate and use the device normally.
 Go to Settings > General > Reset > Erase All Content and Settings.
-See Sell or give away iPad on page 159.
+See Sell or give away iPod touch on page 160.